 - Transportation is a health need since limited transportation is a barrier for accessing health services and public transportation was cited by many in the community as a hindrance to care and a top community health issue as well as traffic/congestion and roads. - Access to care is a health need since it contributes to health disparities and is a leading barrier to improving the health of the community.
 Affecting access is the insufficient supply and accessibility of facilities and primary care physicians causing preventable hospital stays which could otherwise be prevented if adequate primary care, specialty care and preventive resources were available and accessed.
-Bartow County ranked well above the national benchmark (and is a designated Health Professional Shortage Area) with Cobb and Cherokee ranking just below.
-Across the board, Bartow exemplified the differences in health that exist between urban and more rural counties due in large part to care access issues.
+Douglas and Bartow County ranked well above the national benchmark (Bartow is a designated Health Professional Shortage Area) with Cobb and Cherokee ranking just below.
+Across the board, Bartow County best exemplified, with its low performance, the differences in health that exist between urban and more rural counties due in large part to care access issues.